Tom Petty's Autopsy Reveals Singer Died of Accidental Overdose

 Tom Petty's cause of death has been revealed.

-E!
-News can confirm that Petty passed away of an accidental overdose as a result of taking multiple medications.
+According to an autopsy report obtained by E!
+News, Petty passed away of an accidental overdose as a result of taking multiple medications.
 Family members Dany and Adria Petty also confirmed the coroner's findings in a lengthy statement posted to Tom Petty and the Heartbreaker's Facebook page.

 Petty, who died on October 2, 2017 after suffering cardiac arrest, was prescribed several pain medications for a variety of medical reasons doctors said were attributed to hip and knee problems, as well as emphysema.